h4writer/droneshowcreator/docs/Workflow.rst

 7.3 Deleting drones
 ----------------------

 *A first option to delete is to select your clip and press the delete button.
-You can also, for example, only delete 1 drone from a formation => select the clip => right mouse button => edit figure => select the drone or multiple drones you want to delete => click the erase icon to delete the selection = > exit edit figure to return to the home screen.*
+You can also, for example, only delete 1 drone from a formation => select the clip => right mouse button => edit figure.*

   .. image:: images/127.jpg